 "Medieval mystery fans have cause for rejoicing with the return of Brother Athelstan" Booklist on Bloodstone

 January, 1381.
 Guests of the Regent, John of Gaunt, Brother Athelstan and Sir John Cranston have been attending a mystery play performed by the Straw Men, Gaunt's personal acting troupe, when the evening's entertainment is rudely interrupted by the sudden, violent deaths of two of Gaunt's VIP guests, their severed heads left on stage.
 The Regent orders Athelstan to find out who committed such a heinous act, leading Athelstan to tackle his most baffling case yet.

 This compelling novel of suspense is an intriguing new departure for much-loved saga writer Rosie Harris.

 Maureen Flynn is a woman with a secret.
-Sixteen years earlier, when she was a schoolgirl, something terrible happened to her.
-But the perpetrators of the shocking crime went unpunished.
+Sixteen years earlier something terrible happened to her, but the perpetrators of the shocking crime went unpunished.
 Maureen and her family left town, the affair was hushed up, and Maureen carved a new life for herself.
 Until now.

 How a humble Devon knight became a king's coroner: the thrilling prequel to the perennially popular Crowner John medieval mystery series.